Jan Zilinsky

 Content moderation and online safety

-Public opinion and political behavior: Are (especially young) citizens disillusioned with democracy?
-What are economic identities?
+Public opinion and political behavior: Do voters remember promises from candidates?
+Are young people disillusioned with democracy?
+When are groups electorally salient (explaining Trump support), and what are economic identities?
 What is the relative importance of identities, policy issues, and partisanship when people vote?
-Do heavy users of social media believe more conspiracy theories?

 Papers